top of page

 Nuts & Seeds

 Don't overlook nuts and seeds.
-These are both nutrient-dense additions to the plantbased diet, providing essential fats, protein, fiber, vitamins, and minerals.
+These are both nutrient-dense additions to the plantbased diet, providing essential fats, protein, fibre, vitamins, and minerals.
 Here's a list of great additions to salads, stir fry, and your baking; just use them sparingly...

 Nuts: